-It was the second preliminary approval last week of multi-million-dollar development projects in the city.
-On Aug.
-24, the City Council approved an agreement that will allow the annexation and commercial and senior residential projects on Staples Ranch in the city's northeast corner.
+It was the second preliminary approval this week of multi-million-dollar development projects in the city.
+On Tuesday, the City Council approved an agreement that will allow the annexation and commercial and senior residential projects on Staples Ranch on the city's far east side.

 Safeway officials told planners that their new store will be on a 12-1/2-acre site Safeway is acquiring from South Bay Construction, which also has plans to build seven office buildings on the rest of the 40-acre parcel.